samlarson94/samlarson94/README.md

 ### 60-second bio

 - 🌲 Born and raised in Minnesota.
-- 🏗️ I build full-stack web tools for construction — blazing-fast React front-ends and the data pipelines that feed them.
+- 🏗️ I build full-stack web tools for construction.
+Fast React front-ends and the data pipelines that feed them.
-- 🤖 Lately: agentic workflows for real industry problems — standing up coding agents, building custom MCP tooling, wiring AI into CRMs, and shaping data lakes so front-end users can work with data agentically.
-Examples at [samlarson.io](https://www.samlarson.io).
+- 🤖 Lately: agentic workflows for real industry problems.
+Standing up coding agents, building custom MCP tooling, wiring AI into CRMs, and shaping data lakes so front-end users can work with data agentically.
+Examples at [samlarson.io/work](https://samlarson.io/work).
-- ✍️ I write [The Build Thesis](https://substack.com/@samlarson), a newsletter on applied AI in construction, and run [Lake City Labs](https://www.lakecitylabs.com), an AI consulting practice for mid-sized GCs.
+- ✍️ I write [The Build Thesis](https://substack.com/@samlarson), a newsletter on applied AI in construction, and run [Lake City Labs](https://www.lakecitylabs.com), an AI consulting practice.
 - 🤝 Open to collaborating on open source that benefits the AEC and real estate industries, the planet, or healthier living.

 ### Stack